-One of the first tasks that I took on as an undergraduate, this idea for a signature-based engine for protocol identification started as a side project by Collin McMillan.
+One of the first tasks that I took on as an undergraduate researcher in the Enterprise Security Group at the University of Tulsa (TU), this idea for a signature-based engine for protocol identification started as a side project by Collin McMillan.
 I took ownership after he left TU and rewrote the engine in Python.
 The result is a library called pysand appropriate in part for backing a passive network monitor capable of identifying protocols regardless of port number using deep packet inspection.

 We demonstrated a version of the tool at the FAA’s Computer Security Incident Response Center to great success.
 I wrote about it in my first full-length peer-reviewed publication (PDF), and later, with Cody Pollet, added a multi-touch interface for visualizing network streams; we presented this work in a talk at DEFCON 17 (link) and in the poster session at USENIX Security.